sylvainbx/rust-book-fr/FRENCH/src/ch03-05-control-flow.md

 <!--
-But this approach is error prone; we could cause the program to panic if the index length is incorrect.
-It’s also slow, because the compiler adds runtime code to perform the conditional check on every element on every iteration through the loop.
+But this approach is error prone; we could cause the program to panic if the index value or test condition are incorrect.
+It’s also slow, because the compiler adds runtime code to perform the conditional check of whether the index is within the bounds of the array on every iteration through the loop.
 -->

-Mais cette approche pousse à l'erreur ; nous pourrions faire paniquer le programme si l'indice est trop grand.
-De plus, c'est lent, car le compilateur ajoute du code à l'exécution pour effectuer des vérifications sur chaque élément à chaque itération de la boucle.
+Mais cette approche pousse à l'erreur ; nous pourrions faire paniquer le programme si la valeur de l'indice est trop grand ou que la condition du test est incorrecte.
+De plus, c'est lent, car le compilateur ajoute du code pour effectuer à l'exécution la vérification que l'indice est compris dans les limites du tableau, et cela à chaque itération de la boucle.

 <!--
 As a more concise alternative, you can use a `for` loop and execute some code